anviljs/anvil.js/README.md

         - ./file2c.js

-Anvi will create file1.js and file2.js by concatenating the corresponding list of files in the order they appear.
+Anvil will create file1.js and file2.js by concatenating the corresponding list of files in the order they appear.

 ### Individual Files
 This approach allows you to create a list of files to concatenate to create the final outcome.
 The name and location of the file will be identical to the original but anvil will strip the .json or .yaml extension off.